philgyford/django-ditto/README.rst

     ]

 Change the URL include paths (eg, ``r'^ditto/pinboard/'`` as appropriate) to suit your project.
+See the ``urls.py`` in the ``demo/`` project for a full example.

 Services
 ########

+As well as including the apps and URLs, you need to link each one with your account(s) on the related services.
+Each app has an ``Account`` model, which parallels an account on the related service (eg, a Twitter account).
+The method of linking the two varies with each service.

 Flickr
 ******

-In the Django admin, add your Flickr account(s) with API key and secret from https://www.flickr.com/services/apps/create/apply/
+In the Django admin, create a new Account in the Flickr app, and add your Flickr API key and secret from https://www.flickr.com/services/apps/create/apply/

 By default this will only allow the fetching of fully public photos.
-To fetch all photos your Flickr account can see, you'll need to do this:
+To fetch all photos your Flickr account can access, you'll need to do this:

 1. Enter your API key and secret in the indicated place in the file ``scripts/flickr_authorize.py``.